Rotisserie Beef Tenderloin – A Very Merry Grilled Christmas!

-During this Christmas we want to focus on the most important part of the season – that it is more blessed to give then to receive.
+During this Christmas, we want to focus on the most important part of the season – that it is more blessed to give than to receive.
 So let’s do what we do best, and give the gift of amazing grilled food.
 To help you have A Very Merry Grilled Christmas, we bring you Rotisserie Beef Tenderloin, basted in rich shallot-herb butter, and served with homemade horseradish sauce.
 Everything about this dish will flatter and astonish your guests, from the gorgeous presentation to every decadent, melt-in-your-mouth bite.
+Be sure to check out other terrific grilled recipes to have A Very Merry Christmas, like Spiced Grilled Rack of Lamb and Grilled Asparagus Plate with Cilantro Pepita Pesto.

 Rotisserie Beef Tenderloin Ingredients